hgreenhut/AoD-Website/_posts/2023-2-20-chess-statistics.md

 35. Ra7 g6 36.
 Ra6+ Kc5 37.
 Ke1 Nf4 38. g3 Nxh3 39.
 Kd2 Kb5 40.
 Rd6 Kc5 41.
 Ra6
 Nf2 42. g4 Bd3 43.
 Re6 1/2-1/2
 ```
-I created a python script to convert this csv to a pgn.
+I created a python script to convert this pgn to a csv.
 First, I divide the database into its multiple games.
 I delete the first one because that's everything before the first "[Event", which is not a game.
 ```python
 with open('datasets/lichess_db_standard_rated_2017-01.pgn', 'r') as f:
     data = f.read()